 The General Fund receives reimbursements from other funds and for prior year expenditure refunds.
-Revenue for this category in the Adopted Budget for fiscal year 2019 is flat, compared to the Adopted Budget for fiscal year 2018.
+This category in the Mayor's Recommended Budget for fiscal year 2019 is flat at the Adopted Budget for fiscal year 2018.
 The Other Funds category reflects revenue transferred to the General Fund to offset the cost of fringe benefits and indirect costs for various programs.
-State and federal grant activity was the major source of revenue in this category, and primarily the Section 8 Monitoring program.
+State and Federal grant activity was the major source of revenue in this category, primarily the Section 8 Monitoring program.